 Disadvantages of Artificial Intelligence in Maritime

 The opportunity to avoid human error may not necessarily come with all positives.
 There is fear that reliance on AI and automation could eliminate the need for a human workforce.
 Estimations from Gartner show that artificial intelligence could eliminate 1.8M jobs by 2020.
 However, the situation is not as dire as it might seem as estimates also reveal that AI will actually create 2.3M jobs by that time.

 Although maritime artificial intelligence can cover a lot of functions and provide effective solutions, a lot of AI decisions are based on its interpretation of reality that might not always be possible or recommended to apply in day to day operations.
 Therefore, tasks requiring creative thinking and decision-making will remain in the hands of people.
 AI-enabled systems will still need to be monitored since with all its benefits it’s still a machine that could malfunction.

 With advantages of maritime artificial intelligence seemingly outweighing drawbacks, this sector holds a lot of promise for shippers.
 This opinion is widespread not only in the shipping industry but across the global market.
 According to a study by Tata Consultancy Services, 84% of the 835 executives that participated in the survey saw AI as “essential” to competitiveness that will have a major impact in business by 2020.
 How could your company get in on the action of using maritime artificial intelligence?
-Ask shipping industry leaders and experts at the 2nd Green Maritime Forum in Hamburg on April 2nd.
-Follow the link to register: http://bit.ly/GMFBlog.
+Ask shipping industry leaders and experts at the 4th International Green & Smart Shipping Summit in Rotterdam on 8-9 October.
+Follow the link to register: www.gssummit.org.